Our School

 Our School History and Tradition

-St. Bonaventure Catholic School is named after one of the first great scholastic thinkers of Christianity.
-Bonaventure was born in Italy and lived from 1217 to 1274.
-He entered the Franciscan order as a simple Friar around 1234 and began his studies at the University of Paris.
-Over the years, Bonaventure became an outstanding lecturer, philosopher, theologian and doctor of the church.
-In 1273, Pope Gregory named Bonaventure as a Cardinal.
-Bonaventure died suddenly in 1274 while preparing material for the second council of Lyons.
-His feast is celebrated on July 14.
+St. Bonaventure Catholic School is named in honour of St. Bonaventure, one of Christianity’s great scholastic thinkers and a renowned Franciscan theologian.
+Born in Italy in 1217, he entered the Franciscan Order in 1234 and went on to become a distinguished lecturer, philosopher, theologian, and Doctor of the Church.
+In 1273, Pope Gregory appointed him a Cardinal.
+St. Bonaventure died in 1274 while preparing for the Second Council of Lyons, and his feast day is celebrated on July 14.

 St. Bonaventure Catholic School opened on January 3, 1957, as an eight-classroom school.
-The first class graduated from Grade 8 in 1957.
-As the community developed and the school population increased, the need for more space became apparent, and in 1962, an additional seven classrooms and a library were built.
-A second addition, containing a gymnasium, change rooms, and a stage, was built in 1969.
-During the 2006-2007 school year, we celebrated our 50th Anniversary.
+As the community grew, additional facilities were added, including seven classrooms and a library in 1962, followed by a gymnasium, change rooms, and stage in 1969.
+In 2006–2007, the school celebrated its 50th anniversary, honouring decades of faith, learning, and community.